AerialMantis/aerialmantis.github.io/_posts/2017-03-17-template-keywords.md

 This error is better than the previous one as it tells you what to do, essentially add the `typename` keyword immediately before the expression.
 But why is this necessary?
 Again the reason for this can be found in the two-phase name lookup.

-When the compiler parses code like this involving a dependant type, in this case, `type_or_value<T>` it cannot know whether the member `tv` resolves to a type or a non-type.
-Therefore the compiler will assume non-type and it assumes the latter.
+When the compiler parses code like this involving a dependant type, in this case, `type_or_value<T>` it cannot know whether the member `tv` resolves to a type or a non-type and assumes the latter.
 In order to instruct the compiler that `tv` is, in fact, resolves to a type it is necessary to add the `typename` keyword immediately before the expression:

 ```cpp
 template <typename T>